Kumugwe

 Kumugwe (also Komokwa or Goomokwey) (pronounced "koo-moo-gwee") is a figure in the mythology of Pacific Northwest peoples.
-Known as "Copper-Maker", he is the god of the undersea world revered by the Kwakwaka'wakw and Nuxalk indigenous nations.
+Known as "Copper-Maker", he is the god of the undersea world revered by the Kwakwaka'wakw indigenous nation.
 He has a house under the sea filled with riches and his name means "wealthy one".
 He is sometimes identified as one and the same as Qaniqilak, the spirit of the summer fishing season, and is then regarded as the adversary of Tseiqami otherwise known as Thunderbird, the guiding spirit of the Winter Hamatsa Dance season.